kitttn/temptest/Module-Manifest-HOWTO.md

 * SVC protocol is emulated by APBridgeA (send hotplug event by example)
 * SVC routing table is static

-In order to be have Greybus working from AP to Bridges, we have to build manifest in every firmwares (APBridgeA, Bridges, SVC):
+In order to support working Greybus protocols, we build manifests in every firmware image (APBridgeA, Bridges, SVC):

-* APBridgeA require it to send a hotplug event
+* The APBridgeA requires a manifest send hotplug events and emulate the SVC
-* SVC require it to generate the routing table
+* The SVC requires it to generate the routing table
-* Bridge require it for registering Greybus drivers and to transmit it AP for enumeration
+* Other Bridges require it for registering Greybus drivers and to transmit it to the AP for enumeration

-When SVC prtocol will be operational then only Bridge will have to use manifest.
+When the SVC protocol is done, only non-APBridgeA bridges will need manifests.

 ### Select a manifest:
 Currently, nuttx come with tools to manage manifest and some manifest examples.